zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 We recommend hosting a WKWebView into the MFE, whether it could serve the whole user experience or not.

+Notice your app might be rejected if the core features and functionality dynamically with web technology like HTML5, due to [App Store Review Guidelines][App_Updates_for_HTML5_Apps].

 ### Micro Frontends Environment